vmgwembere/fine-dining-recipes/README.md

 ## UX

-Bright and bold colours
+Bright and bold colours aim is to standout and be inviting to website users like the recipes.

 ## Features
 Navbar

-Home New task Manage categories Home page
+Home Newtask Managecategories Home

 List of tasks (each with a task name, due date, description) Title: Tasks Buttons: edit, mark complete, add new task Add Task page